Organizer Training Part 3: The Organizing Conversation

 The organizing conversation is the real meat and potatoes of every campaign.
-It should be used to not only grow your campaign, but make it stronger.
+It should be used to not only grow your campaign but make it stronger.
 Successful organizing conversations will help you to build relationships, learn about the issues that are most important to your coworkers, assess their willingness to organize, and encourage them to take concrete action.

-Being prepared will ensure you have an effective conversation.
-Before having a conversation, check your surroundings for nearby managers, and make sure to bring something to take notes with.
-While we talk to our fellow workers, be empathetic, note their body language, and observe the “80-20 rule” by giving them lots of space to talk.
+Being prepared will ensure you have an effective organizing conversation.
+Before having a conversation, check your surroundings for nearby managers and make sure to bring something to take notes with.
+While we talk to our co-workers, be empathetic, note their body language, and give them lots of space to talk.
+Remember the the “80-20 rule”: let them speak about 80% of the time and speak only about 20% of the time, yourself.

 We talk to our co-workers all the time, but organizing discussions should help grow solidarity and lead to concrete action.
-Organizing conversations can still be fun, but there are seven key steps that will help to ensure they are most effective:
+Organizing conversations can still be fun, but there are seven key steps that will help to ensure they are most effective.

 1. Introduction: Hi!
 Check in, provide context, and set a positive tone.